 Like our other RMVCC Divisions, our recruits undergo basic training for 6 months as they are introduced to drill, map reading, navigation, first aid, field craft and Corps history.
 The recruits’ training finishes with a weekend exercise on Dartmoor where their field skills are assessed and then a Pass Out parade in front of very proud family and friends.
 The top recruit is awarded the prestigious Belle Isle Award.
 Having ‘passed out’, our cadets can join our General Duties Training or Musical Training routes.

-For enquiries about joining or booking the Corps of Drums please contact us:
+For enquiries about joining us please contact us: